lkshayb/EdgeCareer/README.md

 Make changes, commit, and raise a pull request with a clear message.

-Docker Setup
+Docker Setup✅

 Run the application in a containerized environment using Docker.

 Prerequisites
 Docker desktop installed

-1. Build the Docker Image
+1 Build the Docker Image
    and run all this command in terminal:-

  docker build `